Soltam Systems

-Soltam Systems (סולתם מערכות) is an Israeli defense contractor located in Yokneam, Israel.
-The company has been developing and manufacturing advanced artillery systems, mortars, ammunition and peripheral equipment since 1952.
-Soltam Systems serves armed and special forces in more than 60 countries.
+Soltam Systems (סולתם מערכות) is an Israeli defense contractor and kitchen equipment manufacturer located in Yokneam, Israel.
+The company has been developing and manufacturing advanced artillery systems, mortars, ammunition, peripheral equipment and cooking equipment since 1952.
+Soltam Systems serves armed and special forces in more than 60 countries as well as the private sector with its kitchen products.
 Among the company's major customers are the Israel Defense Forces (IDF), the United States Army and NATO countries.

 History

 Soltam was founded in 1950 by Shlomo Zabludowicz as the IDF artillery manufacturer.
 The company was founded as a joint venture between the Israeli Solel Boneh and Luxembourg-based Salgad (Societe Anonyme Luxembourgoise de Gestion et D'Administration) which was a fully owned subsidiary of the Finnish artillery and mortar manufacturer Tampella.

 In 1998, Koor Industries sold Soltam to MIKAL Group.

 In October 2010, Soltam was sold to Elbit Systems and is now entirely owned by them.